 BEST THINGS TO DO DURING SPRING IN YOSEMITE

 No surprise here, but my favorite thing to do in Yosemite during spring is to strap on my boots for a hike!
 Yosemite is home to some of the most famous and beautiful hiking in the world, and I am blown away every time I visit and hit the trails.
+If you prefer to hike with an experienced guide you can book a guided hiking tour.

 HIKE THE MIST TRAIL